olaven/markblog/README.md

 * Run `markblog init` in an empty folder.
 * Write posts in the generated `./posts`, in `.md`-files.
 * Run `markblog build` to build pages.

+## Contributions
+All kinds of contributions are welcome.
+Feature requests, bug reports, code, artwork, documentation, or just feedback in general.

+Do not hesitate to [post an issue](https://github.com/olaven/markblog/issues/new) :honey_pot:

 ## Documentation
 ### Commands